 How do you stretch a canvas?
 Watch as Bob Nadon of Upper Canada Stretchers shares tips and best practices for stretching cotton or linen canvas on a stretcher frame.
 Step-by-step instructions are also pictured below.

-1. On a flat surface, lay your assembled stretcher frame on the canvas.
+1. On a flat surface, lay your assembled stretcher frame canvas-side down on the canvas.
 (See here for assistance on assembling a stretcher frame and how to check for squareness).
-Be sure to leave just enough canvas to stretch onto frame (around 4 inches on all sides).
+Be sure to leave just enough canvas on all sides to cover the depth of the stretcher frame and an additional 2" or so to pull around the back.

-2. Start by stapling the canvas in the centre of each bar (steps 1, 2, 3, 4).
+2. Start by stapling the canvas in the centre of each bar, moving to the opposite side each time (note order in the photo of #1, #2, #3, #4).
 Pull canvas tight using canvas pliers or by hand and staple in place.

-3. Working again on all four sides as above (steps 1, 2, 3, 4), drive 3 more staples about 1.5 inches apart on each side of the first staple, applying tension to the canvas while stapling.
+3. Working opposites again on all four sides, (steps 1, 2, 3, 4), drive 3 more staples about 1.5 inches apart on each side of the first staple, applying tension to the canvas while stapling.

 4. Continue in this fashion, working from the centre out, adding 3 staples at a time.

-5. Staple all the way to the ends of the side bars but leave about 4 inches unstapled at each end of the bottom and top bars to allow for the corner fold.
-(This is so that the sides, which are most visible, are left smooth.)
+5. Staple all the way to the ends of the side bars but leave about 4 inches unstapled at each end of the bottom and top bars to allow for the corner folds.
+(This is so that the sides, which are most visible when the canvas is hung, are left smooth.)

-8. Pull the remaining canvas in tight and staple.
+8. Pull the remaining canvas in tight and staple, again making sure the underlying canvas lays smooth.

 9. This is what a finished corner looks like.
 Repeat on the remaining corners.

-10. Insert hardwood keys in both corner slots, along with on any braces, and tap in firmly with a hammer to expand each corner joint equally to provide the desired tension on the canvas.
+10. To add keys (note Caution below), insert them in both corner slots, along with those on any braces, and tap in firmly with a hammer to expand each joint equally to provide the desired tension on the canvas.